By-Laws for the West Shore Mixed Slo-Pitch Association

 1) A waiting list shall be kept after the league is to capacity.

-2) Pickering residents who move out of the area may continue to play softball in the league, if on a continuous basis, however if they quit then they will be treated as a non-resident.
+2) Pickering residents who move out of the area may continue to play softball in the league, if on a continuous basis.

 3) Past members can be absent for up to one year and be considered members, if for medical reasons only.

 Section 5: Member refund policy: a twenty five dollar ($25.00) administration fee will be deducted from the registration fee.
 No refunds will be issued after June 1st or in the case of unreturned association equipment.